-If you’ve been keeping up with the latest developments, you might be wondering if now is a good time to start investing and what the best 5G stocks to invest in are.
+If you’ve been keeping up with the latest developments, you might be wondering if now is a good time to start investing and what the best 5G stocks to buy are.

-It has implications for multiple industries so finding the best stocks to invest in can reap big profits.
+It has implications for multiple industries so finding the best stock picks to invest in can reap big profits.

 5G Implementation has already been delayed, while demand for consumer products may decrease.